willynilly/cff-author-updater/README.md

 - Updates `authors:` in `CITATION.cff` with contributors from PRs
 - Parses commit authors, co-authors, PR reviewers, and commenters
-- Detects users who opened or commented on linked issues
+- Detects users who opened or commented on linked issues, including pull requests
 - Enriches metadata using GitHub profiles and ORCID lookups
 - Skips duplicate authors using multiple identity checks
-- Posts a pull request comment with the proposed CFF content
+- Posts a pull request comment with the proposed CFF content, which can be manually copied to update the `CITATION.cff`

 ---